- Sales prospecting

 Wondering what digital event you should run?
 Webinars are a golden opportunity to stand out from competitors.
 KLA’s research found that 78 percent of people have attended a webinar, but more than half haven’t ever hosted one themselves.

 A webinar doesn’t just position your brand as an industry expert—it’s also an opportunity to offer potential customers free advice or education.
 It fills your pipeline with prospects that have already expressed interest in learning more about your product or service, and it gives you a point of common experience that you can use to connect over in the future.

 4. Segment your prospects to make emotional connections

 Customer segmentation is the idea of grouping your prospects by similarities: demographics, interests, product preferences, etc. Splitting them up by shared traits allows you to tailor your sales prospecting techniques for each unique group.
 To streamline your prospecting, you can also order your segments based on which groups have the best sales potential so you know where to focus the bulk of your efforts.

 Segmentation is especially helpful with emotionally connecting to your post-pandemic prospects.
 EY’s recent Future Consumer Index report divided today’s consumers into five distinct buckets, according to what they value most when making purchases.

 - Affordability: Thriftiness and value are what matter most to this type of customer.
-Customers may have seen a reduction in wages or job loss during the pandemic, so they’re willing to buy off-brand products for the cost savings.
+Customers may have seen a reduction in wages or job loss during the pandemic, so they’re willing to buy off-brand products for cost savings.
 To connect with an affordability-first prospect, lead with your brand’s value and how the initial investment can save them money over time.